Encaustic tiles are those beautiful cement tiles (often patterned) you may have seen on Instagram, Pinterest or other design sites.

 Use a gentle, pH-neutral cleaner such as those designed for natural stone and terrazzo floors.
 ‘Aqua Mix Concentrated Stone & Tile Cleaner‘ is a popular everyday option and can be found in most tile stores.
-Be sure to only use the product as directed and carry out a test clean on an unlaid tile or inconspicuous area to ensure there are no issues.
+Be sure to only use the product as directed.
+We recommend you carry out a test clean on an unlaid tile or inconspicuous area to ensure there are no issues.

 Each year, the tiles should be cleaned with a high quality tile cleaner (non-acidic) such as ‘Stone Deep Clean‘ by Aquamix.

-Give the floor two thorough cleans with this product by mixing the solution with water and using a soft scrubbing brush to remove any marks or grime from the tiles.
+Give the floor two thorough cleans with this product by mixing the solution with water.
+Use a soft scrubbing brush to remove any marks or grime from the tiles.

 Once completely dry, use a penetrating sealer such as ‘Sealers Choice Gold‘ from Aquamix to protect the tiles.

-The sealer can be applied by directly pouring small amounts onto the tiles and using a clean cloth to spread and work it into the surface.
+The sealer can be applied by directly pouring small amounts onto the tiles.
+Use a clean cloth to spread and work it into the surface.